The Big Comparison #3: Testing Café Coton shirts, TM Lewin, Charles Tyrwhitt

 The TM Lewin blue twill shirt

-• Good material.
+• A good material.

 • A very affordable price, especially when taking advantage of promotions.